Add Text Here...

 This is the way we do it here

-Virtual Television Depositions are recorded with broadcast quality Lavalier Microphones that carry the audio to a stereo audio mixer constantly monitored by me.
+Virtual Television Depositions are recorded with broadcast quality Lavalier microphones that carry the audio to a stereo audio mixer constantly monitored by me.

 This is an old school Audio Technica broadcast quality lavalier cartiod microphone, the kind that clips onto the deponent's lapel or tie.
 They're ideal for this application since they pick up strongly sound in a heart-shaped pattern within 2 or 3 feet of them, with background noise kept to a minimum.
 Consumer cam-corders use omnidirectional condenser microphones, which amplify every sound, including backbround noise.